mattdibi/RSPassengerCounter/YoctoProjectConfigurationFiles/README.md

 ## Step 3: Modify conf files
 * First you need to modify **local.conf**.
 Use the one provided in this repository
 * Then add the **auto.conf** file needed for the librealsense library.

-Use the one provided in this repository
+Use the ones provided in this repository

 ## Launch the build
 Use the command: